 Date Presented: January Annual Meeting

 Award Criteria: All law school students.
-Student(s) must be nominated by the dean or the dean’s designee.
+Student(s) must be nominated by a dean, professor or attorney.
 Direct student applications will not be considered.

 The Award is intended to encourage scholarship and exemplary service in the field of Labor and Employment Law.
 The Award is made by the law school to the student(s) in recognition of an extraordinary accomplishment in the field, including but not limited to the following: